sugaryourcoffee/secondhand/doc/MySQL-failover.md

         -> master_host='192.168.178.61',
         -> master_user='repl',
         -> master_password='slavepass';

+Add the replication user also on the slave with the same credentials

+    mysql> create user 'repl'@'%' identified by 'slavepass';
     mysql> exit

 Note: If your MySQL server or your slave gets a new IP address you have to